You have cleaned out a bunch of files, and now you need to safely dispose of your sensitive documents.

-This video explains how to find a drop off shredding location along with its advantages over other forms of document shredding services.
+This video and transcript below explain how to find a drop off shredding location along with its advantages over other forms of document shredding services.

 Drop Off Shredding Defined